Netflix/vizceral/README.md

 Since the main underlying rendering is done via three.js, the component needed an easy way to use the same values for CSS and JS variables.

+## Notices

+Vizceral supports showing notices on connections and nodes.
+If you want to use this feature, a DOM element with a class of `vizceral-notice` will have to be provided as a sibling to the vizceral canvas.

 ## API

 View [USAGE.md](./USAGE.md)

 ## Developing Locally